 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Fund is exposed to credit risk for its cash and cash equivalent and investment carried at FVPL.
+The Fund is exposed to credit risk for its cash and cash equivalent.
 Cash in investment accounts held with the Fund Manager and the cash balances held with the custodian are held in banks which has sound credit rating and there is no historical history of default to recover the balance.